yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 ## Motivation

 A lot of applications using relational databases have a high number of tables and indexes (1000+).
 These tables are typically small, and single database size is less than 500 GB.
-These applications still want to be able to use a distributed SQL database like YugabyteDB to leverage high availability and data resilience.
+These applications still want to be able to use a distributed SQL database like YugabyteDB to leverage high availability, data resilience, and geographic data distribution.

 Some of these applications also create multiple databases - for example, 1 DB per customer.
 In such cases, using the current architecture will result in a huge number of tablets.
 For example, creating 1000 such DBs will result in 8 million tablets (assuming that each DB has 1000 tables and each table has 8 tablets).